CENOS-Platform/cenos-docs-antennas/docs/geometry-roles.md

 ### GO TO PHYSICS

-Once all *Roles* are assigned, **GO TO PHYSICS** button will enable, and you can move on to the physics setup!
+Once all *Roles* are assigned, the **GO TO PHYSICS** button will enable, and you can move on to the physics setup!

 <p align="center">